designs for small gardens

-When asked which is the smallest private garden I've designed, the answer is a 5-square-metre Fitzrovia patio!
-London is evermore built-up, where garden sizes continually decrease, and seclusion is scarce, with gardens often overlooked by myriads of windows.
-Personally, the essence of a small outdoor space is defined by functional, integrated zones, which soften open aspects, and maximise outdoor potential with renewed ambience.
-Designing and building small London gardens has evolved into a specialised art form, where spatial design, detail nuances and access logistics' minutiae enhance privacy prospects, natural light quality and long-term liveability for our clients.
+When asked which is the smallest garden project I've designed, the answer is a 5-square-metre Fitzrovia patio!
+London is growingly built-up, where garden sizes continually decrease and seclusion is scarce, with gardens often overlooked by myriads of windows.
+Personally, the essence of a small garden design is defined by functional, integrated sections which soften open aspects, and maximise outdoor potential with renewed ambience.
+Designing and building small London gardens has evolved into a specialised art form, where spatial design, detailed nuances and the minutiae of access logistics are vitally manifested in enhanced privacy, improved natural light and long-term liveability.

-What defines a small garden space the most?
+What defines a small garden design the most?
 This isn't an easy question to answer.
 At times it's the site, sometimes it's the owner, but best of all it's when it's both!
-There's no better place to relish outdoor intimacy than in a small patio garden, and I see countless clients indulging in the tiniest of leafy corners, in sun or shade, on a Sunday morning or with a Monday blues.
-Whether enjoyed as a family, a single person or a couple, the pleasure is far greater than mere square metreage; from Belsize Park to Knightsbridge, St Katharine Docks to Hammersmith, Londoners seek the freedom found in a personal garden retreat, within this diverse metro of ours.
+There's no better place to relish outdoor intimacy than in a small patio garden, where I see countless clients indulging in the tiniest of leafy corners, in sun or shade, on a Sunday morning or with a Monday blues.
+Whether enjoyed as a family, a single person or a couple, the overall pleasure is infinitely greater than mere square external metreage.
+From Belsize Park to Islington, and Hammersmith to Knightsbridge, we, Londoners, seek the freedom found in a personal small garden design, within a crowded metro.

 I'm an avid exponent of bold features when designing a small town garden, since focused emphasis in multilayered compositions sustains dynamic centrepieces, and expands spatial depth axially.
 Where scale requires balance, an engaging, eye-level focal point bridges this void, and when a pocket-sized outdoor space feels too compactly confined, I divert viewing eyes towards its city backdrop by gradually increasing height.
 Enhancing fluidity between interior and exterior delineates a pivotal design ideology, and while projects often develop as on-site collaborations during the latter building stages of an urban garden renovation, many schemes are tailored as retrofits.
-Yet, the ultimate knack is to seamlessly express a garden design layout as an integral, compatible piece of indoor-outdoor bliss, no matter how small-scale.
+Yet, the ultimate knack is to seamlessly express a small garden design layout as an integral, compatible piece of indoor-outdoor bliss, even if petite...

 Detail is Everything

 Detail is everything; unveiled in its surface cohesion, foliage arrays, colour palettes and lighting nuances – immersed throughout a garden landscape.
 Nowhere else is detail design as significant than in small gardens, where outdoor space thrives within closeness of invigorating, integral constituents as subtle building blocks.
-In every design idea we develop, its refined detail defines the essence of modern garden projects, sustaining distinct character, however small a space may be.
-London's diverse urbanscape forms a daily challenge on many levels, where we turn flatscapes into exciting nightscapes at the flick of a switch, and unwind deckside, while shrewdly maximising every inch!
+Through every small garden design idea we develop, refined detail underpins our clients' contemporary homes, goals and aspirations reciprocally, sustaining distinct character, however small a space may be.
+London's diverse urbanscape forms a daily challenge on many levels, where we niftily transform flatscapes into exciting nightscapes at the flick of a switch, and casually unwind deckside, while shrewdly maximising every inch!